-At the midpoint of the internship semester and at the conclusion of the internship period, both the mentor teacher and the college supervisor will complete the CPAST evaluation rubric (the Candidate Preservice Assessment of Student Teaching) and the Educator Disposition Assessment (EDA) that will become a part of the candidate's permanent file.
+At the midpoint of the internship semester and at the conclusion of the internship period, both the mentor teacher and the college supervisor will complete an evaluation rubric (the Candidate Preservice Assessment of Student Teaching) that will become a part of the candidate's permanent file.
 In all cases, the college supervisor will consult with the mentor teacher in determining the final grade for internship.
 College policy requires that the college supervisor be responsible for assigning the final grade in internship.
 To be eligible for recommendation for a teaching license, interns must receive a grade of "S" in internship.
 This grade is based on acceptable ratings in all rubric areas.

 If areas of the midterm evaluation are unacceptable, the college supervisor and mentor teacher should work with the candidate to develop an improvement plan.
+If any area of the final evaluation is unacceptable at the conclusion of the internship semester, the college supervisor will meet with the Education Department Chair and one of the following options will be implemented: